 Students, faculty, and staff will undergo heath screening before being granted access to all Weitzman buildings.
 Access is granted based on three criteria: A (green) Day Pass from PennOpen Pass (see above); a Penn mask or other face covering that complies with guidelines documented in the COVID-19 Return to Campus Guide; and a temperature less than 100.3 Fahrenheit or 37.8 Celsius.

-To facilitate overnight cleaning measures, Weitzman facilities will be closed to students, faculty and staff outside of study hours, which are 8:00am to 9:00pm, Monday through Friday.
+To facilitate overnight cleaning measures, Weitzman facilities will be closed to students, faculty and staff outside of study hours, which are 8:00am to 8:00pm, Monday through Friday.
+(The Morgan building has additional hours on Saturdays, 12:00pm to 4:00pm.)
 Housekeeping procedures at all Weitzman buildings will be implemented to hospital-grade standards, so that frequently touched surfaces (e.g., doorknobs, light switches, countertops) are treated with appropriate cleaning solutions and with greater frequency.
 Hand sanitization stations will be installed throughout Weitzman buildings, and anti-viral cleaning wipes will be available outside classrooms and labs.
 Electrostatic spraying and UV lighting will be implemented for disinfecting labs and classrooms.

 Seating and workstations have been reconfigured to ensure appropriate social distancing; in some locations, Plexiglass barriers have been installed.
 Elevators will be limited to two occupants at any time, and maximum room occupancy will be posted throughout Weitzman buildings and strictly enforced.
 New signage has been installed to organize traffic flow and eliminate bottlenecks.